ORCHESTRA Handbook 2019-2020

 4. Dinner Theatre

-10. Instruments: Students may use the school cellos in class.
-Those students who do not have their own cellos will be checked out a cello to take home.
-Violas are available for checkout.
-Bass students will be provided a bass at school and one at home for the single usage fee if we have enough and can provide one to each student.
-We only have 6 violins for students to rent.
-The violins are rented on a first come first serve basis.
+10. Instruments: Students may use the school cellos and basses in class.
+Those students who do not have their own cellos or bass will be checked out a cello or bass to take home.
+The violins and violas are rented on a first come first serve basis.
 There is a charge by NEISD of $30.00 to use a school instrument during the year (that even applies to students who use a school cello/viola/bass at school only.)
 The $30.00 will cover all the general maintenance of the instrument.
-You will be responsible if you seriously damage the instrument due to negligence.
+You will be responsible if you damage the instrument due to negligence.

-1. Violin and Viola students need to have perlon wound strings plus an extra set of strings.
+1. Violin and Viola students need to have us an extra set of strings.

 2. Violin and Viola students need to have a shoulder rest.